Farrel225/SCT_DS_1/README.md

 ## 📝 Project Description

-The goal of this task was to perform data visualization of categorical and continuous variables on a dataset.
+The goal of this task was to perform a simple data visualization of categorical and continuous variables on a dataset.
 I created two bar charts to visualize population trends and distributions using Python with the Matplotlib.

 ## 📊 Visualizations